 What is Hot Capicola ham?
 Capicola is deli meat used in most Italian Hoagie or Italian Subs.
 Capicola is made from the pork shoulder butt that has been soaked in brine then cooked.
 Capicola is usually seasoned with hot pepper flakes, salt, and garlic.
 It has a marbled appearance and a savory bold, rich flavor.

 I don’t have yellow onions.
 Can I use Vidalia onions or another type of onion instead?
 I would not use a sweet onion such as Vidalia in the recipe.
-I would suggest a white onion instead as believe it or not; it does change the flavor of the soup drastically.
+I would suggest a white onion instead, as believe it or not, it does change the soup’s flavor drastically.

 Can I use chicken broth instead of vegetable broth?
 Vegetable broth is a preferred ingredient in this recipe.
 Still, if desired, you can make subtle changes if necessary; however, it does change the integrity of this recipe and the taste of the soup.

-I do not have fresh parsley or fresh basil; what can I do?
+I do not have fresh parsley or basil; what can I do?
 Fresh parsley is recommended over dried parsley due to the drastic differences in taste.
-However, dried basil can be used in place of fresh basil if need be.
+However, dried basil can be used in fresh basil if need be.